sambaker/bone-score/README.md

 Very early stages, more features and refactoring coming.
 Planned:

 - showing notes that are out of user's range
+- show rests
 - select part from files with multiple parts
-- render seperate canvases per measure OR rendering measure dividers OR breaking by measure at max-time-dimension
 - show notes and timing as part of notation
 - optimize score to trombone translation algorithm for minimal slide/partial changes

+DONE:

-- allow user to select alternate positioning for notes that have multiple options
+- allow user to select alternate positioning for notes that have multiple options [DONE]
+- render seperate canvases per measure OR rendering measure dividers OR breaking by measure at max-time-dimension [DONE]
 - color coding partials [DONE]
 - adjust color input [DONE]
 - transpose up/down (or transpose within trombone range for tunes that aren't within range) buttons [DONE]